built-on-openfin/workspace-starter/how-to/customize-home-templates/README.md

 ![OpenFin Workspace Example Application -- Customizing Home Search Result Templates Via API](../../assets/OpenFin-Workspace-Starter.png)

 > **_:information_source: OpenFin Workspace:_** [OpenFin Workspace](https://www.openfin.co/workspace/) is a commercial product and this repo is for evaluation purposes (See [LICENSE.MD](LICENSE.MD)).
 Use of the OpenFin Container and OpenFin Workspace components is only granted pursuant to a license from OpenFin (see [manifest](public/manifest.fin.json)).
 Please [**contact us**](https://www.openfin.co/workspace/poc/) if you would like to request a developer evaluation key or to discuss a production license.
-> OpenFin Workspace is currently **only supported on Windows** although you can run the sample on a Mac for development purposes.

 # Customize Home Templates